 It takes more time for detergent to thoroughly penetrate your clothes and remove soils with less water and less agitation.
 The increased friction caused by less water allows a more effective cleaning action via the clothes rubbing against one another and the sides of the tub.
 Plus, several independent review sites* have found that agitator washers don't beat out more efficient washers when it comes to removing stains and soils, although this goes against the agitator washer's reputation.

 How to Keep Cycles as Short as Possible

 Understanding the proper use and care of your washer is the best thing you can do to ensure that your laundry comes out clean and your washer lasts as long as possible!
 If you don't like how long your washing machine cycles are running, the first step is to look at your model's owner's manual.
 Some manuals will let you know if certain options add time to a cycle, or will show you the number of rinses a cycle or soil level setting has.

 Using too much detergent or not using HE detergent with a machine designed for it can extend cycle times.
 Plus, your clothes may actually look dingier or even still be dirty at the end of a cycle, and leave residue in your washer that can lead to odors and mold growth!
 Some washers now offer detergent reservoirs that will automatically dispense the right amount of detergent for the load, such as Whirlpool Load and Go.
-Otherwise, take a closer look at your HE detergent's instructions and use the measuring cup the detergent comes with.
+Otherwise, take a closer look at your HE detergent's instructions.
+Most loads need about a coffee scoop's worth of detergent (about two tablespoons).